Andres9888/Front-End-Test/TICKETS.md

 ### Dev Notes / Response

 Issue should be solved and is only giving number to two decimal places.
-It rounds up if need.
+It rounds up.
 If you would would like to not round or different rounding method, please let me know.

 ---